withastro/roadmap/proposals/0046-actions.md

 }
 ```

-Implementation: The `getNameProps()` function returns hidden input attributes to tell Astro which action should handle the request.
+Implementation: The `getActionProps()` function returns hidden input attributes to tell Astro which action should handle the request.
 Using middleware, Astro will intercept incoming requests with a form data `Content-type`.
 The form data is parsed to check for the `_astroAction` field and call the appropriate action.

 ### Handle an action result on the server